Boynton Beach Broken Bone Injury Lawyer

 Broken bones–also known as fractures–are among the most common injuries suffered by Florida residents.
 Nationally, there are over 1 million fractures reported to medical professionals each year.
 But just because broken bones happen every day, that does not mean they are “minor” injuries.
 Far from it.
 In fact, serious fractures often require multiple surgeries and leave patients facing months–or years–of potential rehabilitation.

 So when a broken bone is the result of third-party negligence, it is important that the victims seek legal damages from the responsible individuals.
-At the Leifer Law Firm, our qualified Boynton Beach broken bone lawyers can help.
+At Leifer & Ramirez, our qualified Boynton Beach broken bone lawyers can help.
 Let us put our experience in handling personal injury claims to work for you and your family.
 We understand the impact that a fracture can have on your life, and we will zealously represent your interests to ensure you are fairly compensated for your losses.

 What Are the Common Types of Broken Bone Injuries?